bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 ![Pick a license](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/assets/images/starting-a-project/repository-license-picker.png)

-If you have other questions or concerns around the legal aspects of managing an open source project, [we’ve got you covered](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/legal/).
+If you have other questions or concerns around the legal aspects of managing an open source project, [we've got you covered](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/legal/).

 ### [](#writing-a-readme)Writing a README